pandysong/blog/content/post/linux_gpiod_active-low_property.md

 ```

 If document is not read, it might be understood as driving the reset_gpio to
-high.
-But it is not the case.
+high which, however, is not the case.

 # The active-low property